Dr. Michael A. McGinnis, C.P.M.

 The paper is organized into four sections.
 First is a review of alternate strategies for C.P.M.
 Examination preparation.
 Next is a discussion of a systematic approach that uses the C.P.M.
-Diagnostic Kit and the C.P.M.
+Diagnostic Practice Exam and the C.P.M.
 Study Guide to help you focus your study efforts.1 The third section focuses on developing your study and test taking skills.
 This section includes discussions of time management, a critical component of effective study, and techniques for managing examination stress.
 The fourth section discusses study aids that you may find useful.

 Study Strategy Choices.
 There appears to be four approaches to C.P.M.
 Examination preparation.
 They are procrastinate, take the examination cold, cram, and systematic.
 The first approach is taken by those who have decided to take the C.P.M.
 Examination but have postponed implementing the decision.
 My experience is that most of the procrastinators are as capable as anyone else.
 Once the procrastinator proceeds to implement the decision, his/her probability of passing is as good as anyone else's.

 Those who take C.P.M.
 Examination modules cold usually follow one of two approaches.
 First, some have taken the diagnostic examination and scored well.
 These individuals feel that their knowledge base and test taking skills are adequate.
 Second, some take the exam without preparation and failed modules are studied before retesting.
 This second approach is used to (hopefully) reduce the total amount of study time.
 A surprising minority of those taking the exam cold pass the modules attempted.